http://www.whitworth.edu/school-of-business/

 The Whitworth School of Business is comprised of the following programs: the undergraduate department of business & economics' bachelor of business administration (BBA) program with concentrations in accounting, economics, finance, management and marketing, as well as undergraduate minors in general business, accounting and leadership; the business management program for the adult learner seeking a baccalaureate degree offered in conjunction with the Whitworth School of Continuing Studies; and the master of business administration (MBA), master of business leadership (MBL), and master of science in financial planning (MSFP) graduate programs.

-- Fosters and maintains a learning environment that emphasizes the following elements:
+The Whitworth School of Business fosters and maintains a learning environment that emphasizes the following elements:

 - The integration of Christian faith and learning including the reflective lens of ethical principles in business